Overview – 2023 Lottery – Planning – Packing – Directions – Cabins – Meals – Activities

 - Vaccination required: Proof of vaccine will be required for all attendees, including eligible children.

-- COVID protocols: Masks are required when you’re indoors and not eating.
+- COVID protocols: Masks are recommended when you’re indoors and not eating.
 You don’t need to wear a mask when you’re sleeping in your cabin.
 It’ll be up to you and the family you share with if you want to use masks in the cabin when not sleeping.

 - No barge; hiking is required: You and your family will need to take a two-mile hike into the camp from the parking lot.
 Trucks will transport your belongings.